A lack of affordable housing causes 6,500 people in Omaha to experience homelessness each year.

 Our goal is that every man, woman and child in our community has a safe place to call home.

-Often individuals and families struggling with homelessness simply need a short-term solution to help them get back on their feet again.
-Heritage Place at Renaissance Village offers six-month housing options for men, women, couples and families.
-Participants are provided with one of 33 furnished apartments, which include studio, two-bedroom and three-bedroom units.
-The program also offers employment assistance, work/life classes, intensive case management, mental health counseling, substance abuse assessments and other support.
+Often individuals and families struggling with homelessness simply need a short-term respite to get back on their feet again.
+Heritage Place at Renaissance Village offers short-term housing for men, women, couples and families.
+Resources like counseling, job training, employment assistance and substance abuse assessments help people struggling with homelessness receive the support and gain the skills and knowledge they need to thrive independently.

 Our permanent supportive housing programs serve men, women and families who are chronically homeless and whose head of the household has a documented disability.
 Participants live in an apartment or a house and pay 30 percent of their adjusted gross income toward rent, with our housing programs paying the balance, as well as assistance paying utilities if needed.
 Case management, referrals to community resources, individualized planning, crisis support, money management and 24-hour staff accessibility are also provided.